The Inner Critic

 Does it seem a little weird to talk to yourself?
 Success coach Brendon Burchard says that successful people use positive self-talk frequently.
 Studies show that it works best if you do it out loud.
 Brendon says that if you saw him backstage before he goes in front of an audience, you would observe him talking to himself, reassuring himself that he can do it.
 He is basically coaching himself.

 I was happy to hear that because I've been talking to myself all my life.
-I used to feel embarrassed if someone overheard me talking to myself, so I only did it when no one was looking.
-But I've been doing it openly and with greater enthusiasm ever since I learned how beneficial it is.
+I used to feel embarrassed if someone overheard me, so I only did it when no one was looking.
+But I've been doing it with greater enthusiasm since I learned how beneficial it is.

 Write to Yourself

 You can start by making a list of things you like about yourself.
-State them in the second person, as if you were your own best friend saying them.
+State them in the second person, as if you were your own best friend.
 For example, I would write, "Diane, you are such a thoughtful person.
 You are sensitive and kind.
 You are smart and well-organized."

-You can also speak in the first person: "I am such a thoughtful person.
+You might prefer to write in the first person: "I am such a thoughtful person.
 I am sensitive and kind.
 I am smart and well-organized."
+Either way is fine.

-Pete Walker suggests memorizing your list of postive attributes and repeating them to yourself whenever you have an Inner Critic attack.
-Positive self-talk is part of the emotional healing process.
+Pete Walker suggests memorizing your list of positive attributes and repeating them to yourself whenever you have an Inner Critic attack.
+Positive self-talk is part of the emotional healing process

 Going Deeper with the Inner Critic

-Zen master Genpo Roshi, who uses a form of Voice Dialogue that he calls Big Mind, says that all voices want to be heard because they have something to tell us and a job to do.
+Zen master Genpo Roshi says that all voices want to be heard because they have something to tell us and a job to do.
 Once a voice has its say, it calms down.
 When a voice expresses itself to a witnessing audience (you), it becomes more mature.
 Voices that are locked in the basement and not allowed to speak never have a chance to grow up.

 I sometimes ask to speak to the voice of the Inner Critic to see what's going on inside of me that I'm not aware of.
 I imagine that I'm going into the dark basement of my unconscious mind with a flashlight to see what's down there so I can shine the light of awareness on it.
 The Inner Critic often acts out of fear, and I want to know what it's afraid of.

-After hearing from the fearful and immature Inner Critic, I may dialogue with it - defending myself and asking it to do its job in a more mature and helpful way that's not abusive.
+After hearing from the fearful, immature Inner Critic, I request that it calm down and do its job in a more mature and helpful way that's not abusive.
 I then ask to speak to the mature voice of the Inner Critic, which is a voice of Wisdom.

 Once the Inner Critic is done speaking, I move on to the voice of Self-Compassion, which comforts me.
 From this voice, I remind myself of my good qualities, and I express love for myself.

-As we continue to work with our voices, they become more mature, and we eventually develop a healthy relationship with them.
-Genpo Roshi says that all voices in their most mature forms are enlightened inner guides who help us in our lives.
+As we work with our voices, they become more mature, and we develop a healthier relationship with them.
+Genpo Roshi says that all voices in their mature forms are enlightened inner guides.

 Dealing with Criticism from Others

-Over time, I have gotten faster at recognizing the Inner Critic in all its forms, and I feel less intimidated by it.
-Sometimes it appears in dreams, as I wrote about in Coping with Chronic Illness.
+Over time, I have gotten faster at recognizing the Inner Critic, and I feel less intimidated by it.
+Sometimes it appears in dreams, as I wrote about in Coping with Chronic Illness

 Sometimes it appears as other people.
-I've noticed that I only feel hurt by the critical comments of others when they resonate with the negative beliefs that I hold about myself.
+I've noticed that I only feel hurt by the critical comments of others when they match my own negative beliefs about myself.
 The outer critics we encounter in the world are just reflections of our own Inner Critic.

 When you change your relationship with the Inner Critic, the outer world will naturally shift to reflect your more positive inner world.
 Before doing my work, the Inner Critic was the magnet that attracted critical people into my life.
 After developing self-compassion, those people vanished, and now I attract people who are more compassionate.
 What a relief!